goschtl/zope/z3c.indexer/trunk/src/z3c/indexer/README.txt

 - Each index is an utility.

 - The IIndexer can index objects in one or more index.

-- The default IIndexer adapter will lookup a IIndexValue multi adapter for each (object, index) tuple and get the right value from this adapter.
-You can register custom IIndexer adapters for your objects if you like to avoid this additional adapter call.
-(XXX: This is not actually true, is this pattern deprecated?)

 - Everything is explicit.
 This means that there's no default actions on the IntIdAddedEvent by.
 But you can easily write your own subscriber if